twilio/twilio-cli/README.md

 1. Check if there's a new version: `npm outdated -g twilio-cli`
 1. Update the CLI globally: `npm update -g twilio-cli`

-## Plugins

-Plugins for the CLI can be installed using the `twilio plugins` command.
-Until we are publishing the plugins to npm, they will need to be installed by first cloning the plugin repository locally.

-1. Clone the plugin repository.
-[Example debugger plugin](https://github.com/twilio/plugin-debugger/).

-1. "Install" the plugin referencing your plugin's local folder like so:

-    ```
-    twilio plugins:link plugin-debugger
-    cd plugin-debugger
-    npm install
-    ```

-1. Now, you can run your plugin command from the cli:

-    ```
-    twilio debugger:logs:list --help
-    ```

-Want to write your own plugin?
-[See this document](docs/plugins.md).

 ## Basic usage

 ### Step 1 - Login (aka add a project)